Installing and setting up an over-the-air TV antenna is a great way to get free TV.

 It is a good unit that can help reduce freezing and pixelation caused by weak TV signals.

-If you can receive TV stations but they go in and out or are fuzzy this is a good model to use to get a clearer signal.
+If you can receive TV stations but go in and out or are fuzzy, this is an excellent model to get a clearer signal.

 It uses a USB plug for power which most TVs have these days but be sure to check so the unit can get power.